informalsystems/tendermint-rs/docs/spec/lightclient/detection/req-ibc-detection.md

 In principle everyone can detect a fork

 - ./detection talks about the Tendermint light client with a focus on light nodes.

-- a relayer runs such light clients and may detect forks in this way
+A relayer runs such light clients and may detect forks in this way

 - in IBC, a relayer can see that a handler is on a conflicting branch
     - the relayer should feed the handler the necessary information so